akshatgoel92/building-footprints/README.md

 # Introduction

-This is an experimental machine learning pipeline for semantic segmentation on Google Earth Engine data for Gorakhpur.
+This is an experimental continuous integration machine learning pipeline for semantic segmentation on Google Earth Engine data for Gorakhpur.
 The task we are trying to solve for is classifying all pixels which are part of a metal roof in a given satellite imagery tile from labeled data.

 # Overview